 \subsection{Evaluating Synthetic Data Quality}

-Another key challenge lies in developing standardized metrics for evaluating the quality of synthetic network traffic data.
-While we have discussed several metrics such as statistical similarity and performance on downstream tasks, there is no one-size-fits-all solution.
+\textbf{Challenge:} Another key challenge lies in developing standardized metrics for evaluating the quality of synthetic network traffic data.
+While there are several metrics such as statistical similarity and performance on downstream tasks, there is no one-size-fits-all solution.
 There are many papers ~\cite{kattadige2021360norvic, kattadige2021seta++, sivaroopan2023synig, sivaroopan2024netdiffus} attempting to provide high-quality synthetic data, however, there are challenges yet to be solved.